ministryofjustice/manage-recalls-ui/README.md

 For every endpoint added to manage-recalls-api that is used by this app, a corresponding mock should be created in ./fake-manage-recalls-api.
 See the existing examples for the patterns to follow.
 Note - rebuilding the fake-manage-recalls-api afterwards won't be enough as it will be cached; you need to delete it then rebuild it.

+### Typescript definitions generated from manage-recalls-api Swagger endpoint
+This done by the NPM task `swagger-to-ts` which is run as part of `npm run build`.
+Types are output to `./server/@types/manage-recalls-api`.

 ### Run linter

 `npm run lint`